securitysavage/savageCTI/README.md

 You must sign up for a Shodan/Greynoise account to get an API key.
 EmailRep's key must be requested with a "known safe" email address.

-CentOS Dockerfile included for variety.

-Tested on Ubuntu 18.04, CentOS 8, MacOS Catalina, Windows 10.
+Tested on Ubuntu 18.04, CentOS 8, MacOS Monterey, Windows 10.

 Twitter: [@securitysavage](https://twitter.com/securitysavage)